-Fresh langsats season begins by August in Malaysia and Philippines.
-In the Philippines, Camiguin lanzones festival is celebated every year in the third week of October to commomemorate the bountiful supply of fresh fruit harvest.
+Fresh langsats season begins in August in Malaysia and the Philippines.
+In the Philippines, Camiguin lanzones festival is celebrated every year in the third week of October to commemorate the bountiful supply of fresh fruit harvest.

-Fresh arrivals can be readily purchased either from the supermarkets, or fruit retailer shops.
-Choose round to oval berries clusters instead of loose berries to ensure the freshness and for extended usage.
+Fresh arrivals can be readily purchased from supermarkets or fruit retailer shops.
+Choose round to oval berries clusters instead of loose berries to ensure freshness and for extended usage.
 Ripe berries just yield to thumb pressure.

-Wash them in cold running water to remove any surface dirt, sand and ants.
+Wash them in cold running water to remove any surface dirt, sand, and ants.
 Rinse in water for 10-15 minutes.
 Mop dry using a clean towel.
-Make a superficial cut near the stem end using thumb and gently peel away the skin.
+Make a superficial cut near the stem end using the thumb and gently peel away the skin.

 Ripe lanzones are eaten raw out of hand.
 Just peel the outer skin using fingers from the stem end side to expose juicy colorless arils inside.
 Put the whole arils in the mouth, do not bite, but gently squeeze out seeds as you do in cases of lychee.
 Enjoy the sweet and tangy arils and spit out seeds.